 When it comes to the strong stuff, whiskeys and spiced rums are usually my drink of choice these days, but with vodka being a past staple in my drinks cupboard and gin making a spirited revival (mind the pun) in the last few years, there was no way I was going to pass up an opportunity to check out the inaugural Fine Spirit Expo, held on 30-31 October in Sydney.

 The expo provided a great opportunity to experience and taste the latest trends in gin and vodka, with representation from both Australian and international brands (including a few boutique ones making their mark on the industry).
-For $95, a ticket included tastings from around 40 brands of gin and vodka, cocktail masterclasses, a hot and cold buffet food to graze on in between tastings (an important part of maintaining your staying power, as we found out!), and a tasting glass to take home with you.
+Each ticket included tastings from around 40 brands of gin and vodka, cocktail masterclasses, a hot and cold buffet food to graze on in between tastings (an important part of maintaining your staying power, as we found out!), and a tasting glass to take home.

 This year, the Fine Spirit Expo was held in the Grand Ballroom at Rydges World Square, and we attended the Saturday afternoon session which kicked off at 1pm.
 After we collected our showbags (with our tasting glass and tasting notes for the spirits) and made our way inside, we made a beeline for one of the tables of buffet food to grab a quick snack and scope out the stalls we wanted to hit.
 Most other people seemed to be doing the same thing, so there was a fairly soft and restrained mood in the room at this point - but after about 15 minutes, once everyone had a couple of drinks in them, the vibe picked up noticeably and the afternoon was in full swing!